mohamed-eloutmani/task-manager-hahn-software/README.md

 - List projects of the authenticated user
 - View project details
 - Delete a project
+- Cascade delete: deleting a project also deletes all its associated tasks

 ### ✅ Task Management
 - Create tasks inside a project
+- Tasks are created with default status **To Do**
-- Update task details
+- Update task details and status (**To Do → In Progress → Done**)
-- Mark tasks as completed
 - Delete tasks
 - List tasks by project
 - List all tasks belonging to the authenticated user
+- Filter tasks by status (All / To Do / In Progress / Done)

+### 📅 Task Deadlines
+- Tasks include a due date
+- Past dates are not allowed at creation or update
+- The UI displays how many days are left to complete each task

 ### 📊 Project Progress
 For each project:
 - Total number of tasks
 - Number of completed tasks
-- Progress percentage
+- Progress percentage updated automatically

 ---